 Covered plastic containers

-Clear modular canisters are great for being able to see everything at once and easily locate what you need.
+Clear modular canisters are great for seeing everything at once and easily locating what you need.
 They are made of durable plastic, which keeps supplies dust-free and protected.

 Similar containers HERE. (affiliate link)